 Marbofloxacin is a synthetic, bactericidal antimicrobial, belonging to the fluoroquinolone group which acts by inhibition of DNA gyrase and of topoisomerase IV.
-It is effective against a wide range of Gram-positive bacteria (including streptococci and in particular staphylococci,) and Gram-negative bacteria (Escherichia coli, Citrobacter freundii, Proteus spp., Klebsiella spp., Shigella spp., Pasteurella spp., Pseudomonas spp.) as well as Mycoplasma spp.
-A secondary literature report of microbiological susceptibility data whose source included two European field surveys, each involving hundreds of canine and feline pathogens susceptible to marbofloxacin, was published in 2014.
+It is effective against a wide range of Gram positive bacteria (including Streptococci and in particular Staphylococci) and Gram negative bacteria (Escherichia coli, Citrobacter freundii, Proteus spp., Klebsiella spp, Shigella spp., Pasteurella spp., Pseudomonas spp.) as well as Mycoplasma spp.
+A secondary literature report of microbiological susceptibility data whose source included two European field surveys, each involving hundreds of canine and feline pathogens susceptible to marbofloxacin, was published in 2009.

 Microorganism MIC 50

 (μg/ml)

-Staphylococcus 0.250
+Staphylococcus 0.25

 intermedius

-Escherichia coli 0.030
+Escherichia coli 0.03

-Pasteurella multocida 0.030
+Pasteurella multocida 0.03

-Pseudomonas 0.500
+Pseudomonas 0.50

 aeruginosa

-Susceptibility break points have been determined as $\leq 1 \,\mu g/ml$ for sensitive, 2 $\mu g/ml$ for intermediate and $\geq 4 \,\mu g/ml$ for resistant bacterial strains.
+Susceptibility break points have been determined as $\leq 1 \mu g/ml$ for sensitive, $2 \mu g/ml$ for intermediate and $\geq 4 \mu g/ml$ for resistant bacterial strains.

 Marbofloxacin is not active against anaerobes, yeast or fungi.
 Cases of resistance have been observed in Streptococcus.

-Resistance to fluoroquinolones occurs by chromosomal mutations leading to decrease of the bacterial cell wall permeability, expression change of efflux pumps or changes of primary structure of target enzymes responsible for molecule binding.
-In some Gram-negative bacteria, plasmid-mediated quinolone resistance has been reported.
+Resistance to fluoroquinolones occurs by chromosomal mutation with three mechanisms: decrease of the bacterial wall permeability, expression of efflux pump or mutation of enzymes responsible for molecule binding.